Read the latest News.

 what you can do right now

-- Subscribe to receive news updates by email.
+- Subscribe to receive news updates by email

-zoning—1407 S. carrollton ave. versus other locations
+the zoning of 1407 S. carrollton ave. versus other Nola Cannabis co. dispensary locations

-- On 2/12/25, the Department of Safety and Permits issued a Zoning Verification letter determining the zoning use to be a “Retail Goods Establishment,” which is permitted by right in mixed-use zoning HU–B1.
+On 2/12/25, the the old George M. Haik Eye Clinic at 1407 S. Carrollton was determined in a Zoning Verification Letter to be a “Retail Goods Establishment,” which is permitted by right in mixed-use zoning HU–B1.

 - 1667 Tchoupitoulas (New Orleans, MU-2; or High Intensity Mixed-Use District);